 1. Code snippets to prevent Artifactory Token hardcoding using environment variables

-Using environment variables for storing sensitive information like Artifactory Tokens in your code can be a secure practice for the following reasons:
+Using environment variables for storing sensitive information like Artifactory Tokens in code is considered secure for the following reasons:

-• Environment variables are not hard-coded in the codebase, reducing the risk of accidental exposure through version control systems or code reviews.
+Environment variables are not stored in the codebase or version control systems, reducing the risk of exposure.

 Using AWS Secrets Manager to manage Artifactory Tokens is a secure way to handle sensitive data.
 Here are code snippets in five different programming languages that demonstrate how to retrieve the Artifactory Token from AWS Secrets Manager.